COURSE STRUCTURE -

 We will utilize libraries from prominent colleges and universities that we may visit.

-How many students have visited the Library of Congress and made use of the availability of resources there?
+How many students have visited the Library of Congress and utilized resources only available there?

 You can check library concerns off your list, and put it in the better than column.